Frequently Asked Questions

 Q // What do if I want to build a trail on RRGCC land?

-First, it’s important to attend a Train the Trainer day, which will be held throughout the year.
+If you are also interested in leading the project, it’s important to attend a Train the Trainer day, which will be held throughout the year.
 We use these days to teach those interested in trail development how to properly build a sustainable trail.
-We are working on getting all trails, in both the PMRP and the MFRP, to the point that they make the least environmental impact as possible and require as little maintenance as possible.

 Q // Is the Miller Fork Recreational Preserve Closed?

 No!
 Just like the PMRP, the MFRP will always be open!
-However, parking is limited at the moment so we ask that you be flexible with your climbing plans.
-If you see there are no remaining parking spots that would not block the road and/or oil equipment, please consider moving on to another area.
+We’ve got a beautiful new parking lot as of the summer of 2014 that can handle dozens of responsibly parked cars.
+As with any RRGCC land, if you see there are no remaining parking spots that would not block the road and/or oil equipment, please consider moving on to another area for the day.
 Just as on the PMRP, climbers and developers must have a signed liability waiver to recreate on the MFRP.